rotundasoftware/cartero/README.md

 You can include client side templates in your packages using a `template` key in your `package.json` file that behaves in the exact same was a the style key.
 The `assets.json` file for a parcel (and the data returned by the cartero hook) will then contain an entry for templates required by that parcel, just like the one for styles, which you can then inject into the view's HTML.
 However, if you plan to share your packages we recommend against this practice as it makes your packages difficult to consume.
 Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly from your JavaScript files.

-#### Q: Does Cartero address the issue of cache busting?
+#### Q: Does cartero address the issue of cache busting?

-The name of asset bundles generated by Cartero includes an shasum of their contents.
+The name of asset bundles generated by cartero includes an shasum of their contents.
 When the contents of one of the files changes, its name will be updated, which will cause browsers to request a new copy of the content.
 The [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) implements the same cache busting technique.

-#### Q: Will relative urls in my css files break when Cartero bundles them into one file?
+#### Q: Will relative urls in my css files break when cartero bundles them into one file?

-Well, they would break, but Cartero automatically applied a tranform to all your style assets that replaces relative `url()`s with absolute urls, calculated using the `outputDirUrl` option.
+Well, they would break, but cartero automatically applied a tranform to all your style assets that replaces relative `url()`s with absolute urls, calculated using the `outputDirUrl` option.

 ## Contributers